anyatarascina/pyRVtest/TUTORIAL.md

 * Perform demand estimation with PyBLP
 * Test conduct with pyRV

+The code implements the following features:
+* Computes RV test statistics to test a menu of two or more models of firm conduct - see `Models` below for the current supported models
+* Implements the RV test using the variance estimator of [Duarte, Magnolfi, Solvsten, and Sullivan (2021)](#dmss), including options to adjust for demand estimation error and clustering
+* Computes the effective F-statistic proposed in [Duarte, Magnolfi, Solvsten, and Sullivan (2021)](#dmss) to diagnose instrument strength with respect to worst-case size and maximal power of the test, and reports appropriate critical values
+* Reports [Hansen, Lunde, and Nason (2011)](#hln) MCS p-values for testing more than two models

 # Install
 First, you will need to download and install python, which you can do from this [link](https://www.python.org/).